Hochschild cohomology of polynomial representations of $GL_2(\bar{\mathbb{F}}_p)$: The algebra .

-\section{The algebra $\spadesuit = \bbHH(\clubsuit)$.}
+\section{The algebra $\HHTct = \ffHH(\HTct)$.}

-Cute as $\clubsuit$ is, to compute the Hochschild cohomology of $GL_2$ we must diminish it, by taking Hochschild cohomology with respect to $\Omega$.
-The resulting algebra we call $\spadesuit$.
-In the remains of the paper we assume $p>2$.
+Cute as $\HTct$ is, to compute the Hochschild cohomology of blocks of polynomial representations of $\GL_2$ we must diminish it, by taking Hochschild cohomology with respect to $\Omega$.
+The resulting algebra we call $\HHTct$.
+In the remaining parts of the paper we assume $p>2$.